some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-As for all serialization formats migration towards a newer service interface is somewhat limited.
+As for all serialization formats migration towards a newer service interface is limited.
 Using a set of compatibility rules, SOME/IP allows for evolution of service interfaces.
 One can do the following additions and enhancements in a non-breaking way:

 .. feat_req:: ⓘ
     :id: feat_req_someip_474